Should I Settle?

 What happens if I choose not to settle?

 You can always fight it in court.
 We are experienced litigators who fight back vigorously on your behalf.
 We can walk you through what to expect if you’d like to fight back.

 The downside of settling is that you have to pay whether or not you believe you should have to.
 The downside of fighting back is that it may put you at risk of having to appear in court, pay larger legal defense fees, and face the possibility of being held legally liable for a large amount of money.
 Not settling forces the plaintiff to have to prove their case in court – something they may or may not be able to do.
 If the plaintiff cannot prove their case in court, you may have to pay nothing to them.
-In no event should you ignore being served a summons.

 Yes.
 If you have received notice from your ISP that it has been subpoenaed to provide your identity – and even if you have received a settlement demand letter from a law firm, if you have not been served with a lawsuit you can do nothing and wait.
 I have often described this phase as a game of chicken (a horrible game in real life) where you can either not spend a dime because the case goes away (or they don’t get to sue you for some reason), or if they do sue you it will cost you more for defending it, to settle the case, or both.
 You should reflect on how you feel about these outcomes; nobody is in your shoes but yourself.
 Consult an experienced attorney to analyze the facts applicable to your circumstances and the plaintiff you are facing.

 In no event should you ignore being served a summons.

 See this case where a defendant ignored the summons and as a result ended up with a very large default judgment entered against him.